KyberNetwork/developer-portal/docs/api-kyberreserve.md

 <br />

 ### `approveWithdrawAddress`
-Adds or deletes a reserve to or from the network.
+Adds or deletes a reserve's withdrawal address to or from the network.
 Only admin can invoke.
 ___
 function __approveWithdrawAddress__(ERC20 token, address addr, bool approve) public onlyAdmin
 | Parameter | Type    | Description                                                            |